 You can’t discuss popular collaborations without mentioning Louis Vuitton and Supreme.
 Supreme is a skateboarding and clothing company that first began in New York.
 The collection between the skater and luxury brand included apparel, shoes, and accessories like hats, sunglasses, bags, and wallets.
 While this collaboration may seem strange to some, it is wildly popular with items selling out within minutes of release.

-Key takeaway: This collaboration is an example of two brands capitalizing on an existing trend and using it to promote their own companies.
+This collaboration is an example of two brands capitalizing on an existing trend and using it to promote their own companies.
 With streetwear becoming increasing popular, partnering with Supreme made Louis Vuitton popular in that category.
-In the first half of 2017, Louis Vuitton saw a 23% profit increase, to which they largely credited this collaboration for.
+In the first half of 2017, Louis Vuitton saw a 23% profit increase, to which they largely credited to this collaboration.
 People who may not have ever bought from Louis Vuitton are now lining up to buy pieces from this partnership.

 10. Uber and Spotify